Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 If there is a downside with SoFlo, it’s that their program isn’t as advanced as mega companies like Varsity Tutors in terms of having an integrated digital platform with a one-stop shop for homework assignments, performance analytics, classes, etc.

-READ NEXT: Best SAT Prep Courses & Classes
+👉 READ NEXT: Best SAT Prep Tutors

 FAQ